 Likewise, nobody goes into a gas station buying a pack of Skittles expecting or uncertain if it contains candy or cannabis plant matter.

-Personally, I see this type of creative riffing as more of a badge of honor and respect than a diabolical plot to siphon off profits from consumer goods brands.
+Personally, I see this type of creative riffing as more of a badge of honor and respect than a diabolical plot to siphon profits from consumer-goods brands.
 The “Zkittlez” products were widely loved in the community, the same as their candy.

 All that said, who knows the true motivations for these types of legal battles?
-These brands might be less concerned about past/current brand image damage or sales loss and more interested in future officially licensed collaborations in the future, should cannabis be federally legalized, for example.
+These brands might be less concerned about past/current brand image damage or sales losses and more interested in future officially licensed collaborations, should cannabis be federally legalized, for example.

 What do you think?
 Are cannabis brands riffing off established slogans and trademarks a good thing or a bad thing?
-When a consumer product brand successfully sues a cannabis brand over infringement in court does this impact your likelihood of patronizing said brand?
+When a consumer product brand successfully sues a cannabis brand for infringement in court, does that affect your likelihood of patronizing that brand?